Health

 These families frequently live in neighborhoods with fewer health care resources, face greater exposure to environmental health hazards, and work in jobs without health insurance or paid sick leave.

-Texas, has some of the highest rates of food insecurity paired with some of the highest rates of uninsured individuals and diet-related diseases.
+Texas has some of the highest rates of food insecurity paired with some of the highest rates of uninsured individuals and diet-related diseases.
 Nearly 5 million Texans — double the national average — lack health insurance, and over 2 million Texas households are food insecure.
 These combined challenges lead to a cycle of worsening health and financial strain.

 Policy Roadmap